emkodelirdi/AssetReuploader/README.md

 The roblox plugin then replaces all occurrences of those assetIDs in the game with the new ones!

+- ### If any assets were moderated, it'll spit them out into a folder in the workspace for you so you can handle their reuploads manually if need be

 # Setup

 - Head over to releases and grab the latest release https://github.com/TylerAtStarboard/ImageReuploader/releases/